 Not to be outdone by any of the VPN market leaders, Surfshark uses the cutting-edge tunneling protocol, WireGuard, to deliver very impressive speeds averaging at average of 262.6 Mbps.
 Which is great for watching live MLB game matches.

-Besides, Surfshark comes with unlimited simultaneous connections, so you can use it on as many devices as you like at the same time.
+Besides, Surfshark comes with unlimited simultaneous connections, so you can simultaneously stream as many MLB games on as many devices you wish.

 It also has a lot of security features on offer to keep your data secure.
 Surfshark operates a strict zero-logs policy, so you know no one is tracking your activity.

 If you get any issues, you can contact the 24/7 live chat support.
-And it’s fantastic value for money, with prices starting at just $2.30/month, with a 30-day money-back guarantee.
+And it’s fantastic value for money, with prices starting at just $2.05/month, with a 30-day money-back guarantee.

 To find out more, read our in-depth Surfshark VPN review.